Middle-aged savers are toying with the idea of withdrawing from their pension savings to invest in buy-to-let property, according to new research.

 Property has historically represented a good investment for many people, with house prices increasing fourfold between 1987 and 2017.
-And with savings accounts currently offering little by way of returns, some people are instead pumping their money into bricks and mortar.
+And with currently offering little by way of returns, some people are instead pumping their money into bricks and mortar.

-The problem is that the market has slowed down over the past couple of years.
+The problem is that the market has over the past couple of years.
 Data from the Land Registry shows that prices increased by just 1.3% in the year to August 2019, compared with 2.7% the previous year, and homes in some areas are now losing value.